Aldo Leão Ramírez: First seasons in Morelia

 On 20 December 2007 it was announced Ramírez was transferred to Mexican club Monarcas Morelia, one day after winning the Torneo Finalización with Nacional.
 Ramírez made his debut for Morelia at Robertson Stadium in Houston, Texas in a 1–0 loss against Club América at the 2008 InterLiga tournament.
-Ramírez made his league debut for Morelia in the first match day as Morelia defeated Veracruz 1–0 with a 60-meter goal by Ignacio Carrasco.
-The following week Ramírez made his home debut for Morelia, Ramírez scored two goals as Morelia defeated Pachuca 3–2.
-After a promising start of the season, Morelia only managed to win three of the last 15 matches, Ramírez appeared in 16 out of 17 matches as Morelia did not reach the Liguilla.
+On 26 January 2008, Ramírez scored his first two goals for the club as Morelia defeated Pachuca 3–2.
+After a promising start of the season, Morelia only managed to win three of the last 15 matches; with Ramírez appearing in 16 out of 17 matches.

 Ramírez started out the Apertura 2008 season with a goal in a 2–2 away draw against San Luis.
-Morelia would end up with 25 points but did not qualify to the Liguilla as they ended fifth in Group 2, Ramírez appeared in 14 matches which he started most of them.
+Morelia would end up with 25 points but did not qualify to the Liguilla.
+Ramírez appeared in 14 matches which he started most of them.

 Return to Colombia

-After two short tournaments in Morelia, it was announced on Ramírez was loaned to his former club Atlético Nacional for six months without an option to buy.
-La Equidad spoiled Ramírez return to Nacional as they defeated Nacional 1–0, Ramírez played the full match.
+After two short tournaments in Morelia, Ramírez was loaned to his former club Atlético Nacional for six months, with no option to buy.
+La Equidad spoiled his return to Nacional with a 1–0 victory, with Ramirez playing the full match.

 Ramírez appeared and started in 15 of 18 matches and scored a goal against Deportivo Pasto as Nacional ended in 17th place with 16 points.
 After the season Morelia rejected Nacional's offer to extend Ramírez loan after Morelia manager Tomás Boy expressed his desire for Ramírez to return to the club.